Nazrul-Islam-Hasib/barclays-premier-league/README.md

 ## Feature

 At home page you can see all the teams from English Premier league.
 Each team is presented in a card.
 You can view details about each team by clicking explore button on each card.\
-On the dateils page you will see team logo, banner, foundation time, social media link and some details description about the team.
+On the dateils page you will see team logo, banner, foundation time, social media link and some details description about the team.\
+All details data are dynamic.
+Teams image will be changed based on the teams gender.\
+Header is dynamic.
+Header is changed based on every team logo and banner.
+On the home page banner is changed and the logo will be replaced by Barclays Premier League title.
 ## Available Scripts

 In the project directory, you can run: